Malory Towers

-Malory Towers is a series of six novels by English children's author Enid Blyton.
+Malory Towers is a series of six novels by English author Enid Blyton.
 The series is based on a girls' boarding school that Blyton's daughter attended, Benenden School, which relocated during World War II to the Hotel Bristol in Newquay, Cornwall.
 The series follows the protagonist, Darrell Rivers, on her adventures and experiences in boarding school.
 Darrell Rivers' name was inspired by that of Blyton's second husband, Kenneth Darrell Waters.

 In 2009, six more books were added to the series by author Pamela Cox.
 Events in these take place after Darrell has left the school and focus on her younger sister, Felicity Rivers.

 Plot summaries

 First Term at Malory Towers

 Darrell Rivers begins her first year at Malory Towers, a castle-like clifftop boarding school in Cornwall.
-She meets sharp-tongued,cheeky Alicia, musical genius Irene and timid Mary-Lou.
-Determined to do well and make friends, Darrell's first term is turbulent.
+She meets sharp-tongued, cheeky Alicia, musical genius Irene and timid Mary-Lou.
+Determined to do well and make friends, Darrell's first term is tempestuous.
 Her temper causes problems and her efforts at playing the fool backfire.
 Another new girl is Gwendoline Mary Lacey, who turns out to be vain, shallow and prone to occasional spitefulness and bullying.
 The Malory Towers stories largely centre on the intertwined stories of Darrell and Gwendoline, along with Alicia Johns, Sally Hope and Mary-Lou.
 The first book ends with Darrell finding a best friend in Sally Hope.

 The Second Form at Malory Towers

-The girls move into the Second form at Malory Towers with a new form mistress, Miss Parker, and three new girls.
+The girls move into the Second form at Malory Towers with a new form mistress, Mr Parker, and two new girls.
 In an eventful term, new tricks are played on the teachers and the girls make the unpleasant discovery that there is a thief in their midst.
 Among the newcomers, Belinda delights the other girls with her sharply drawn caricature drawings, while Ellen worries about her position in the form and overworks herself.
-The third new girl is Daphne, who is not all she seems and is involved in a dramatic cliff top rescue on a stormy night.
+Mary-Lou is nearly blown off the cliff when she tries to deliver a parcel for Daphne, who rescues her and in doing so manages to find courage and strength of character she didn't think she had.